Is it Possible to Resolve a Federal Criminal Case Before Charges Are Actually Filed in Court?

 Arrest and Placed in Federal Custody

-They're going to want to arrest you and put you in custody and then deal with the case in front of the judge, turn over the discovery at that point.
+They'll want to arrest you and put you in custody, then deal with the case in front of the judge and turn over the discovery at that point.

-Because they're very concerned that the person might flee the jurisdiction — might make it difficult for that individual to be able to post a bond.
+Because they're very concerned that the person might flee the jurisdiction, it might be difficult for that individual to post a bond.
 So, they might be tempted to avoid being arrested by the police.

-What I can tell you is that I've been doing this for 26 years; have handled hundreds of federal cases, very familiar with how the system works.
+What I can tell you is that I've been doing this for 26 years, have handled hundreds of federal cases, and am very familiar with how the system works.
 You can handle matters prefiling.

 Working Out a Resolution With Prosecutor Before Court